 This book was eyes opening to me.
 Tho it is something I always felt deep inside: that to find a true meaning to the things we do, first we should know why we do it.
 I loved it.
 Even if the Apple example seems to dominate the book, it still is a must read.

-I have hope, that you will find these books as engaging as I did!
+I have hope, that you will find these books and podcasts as engaging as I did!

-Feel free to write in the comments below with any book recommendation related to the hospitality and travel industry.
+Feel free to write in the comments below with any book and podcasts recommendation related to the hospitality and travel industry.

 P.S.
 I feel like after this quarantine I will add more books to this list!
 So I keep it open so we can make the list grow together.